Pakistan Investing 101: Your First 90 Days

 - Opening multiple strategies at once.

-- Changing allocation after every headline.
+- Tweaking allocation after every headline.

 Next step after day 90